isabelxklee/programming-notes/010_redux_review.md

 `authorized` is a method from our users controller that checks if a user has a valid token or not.

-## Display new info without refreshing the page
+## Displaying new info without refreshing the page
 Write a function that dispatches an action.
 * Let's assume that a reducer has already been created in `index.js`.